SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - Frameworks to improve authoring experience: lit, Stencil

 <!--
+- TITLE
-- I chose to focus on the growth in meta-frameworks for this talk, but
+- I chose to focus on the growth in popularity of meta-frameworks for this talk, but
 - There is a growing movement to make...
   - Static and server-rendered sites more interactive
 - Here are some patterns that we didn't have time to discuss...
   - That are worth keeping an eye on
 - AD_LIB_QUICKLY_THROUGH_THE_PATTERNS
+- Okay
 - That's all I had...
 -->

 ---

 # Special thanks